 Ganga Aarti is a ceremony to thank and praise the river".
 A group of young saints dressed up with silky saffron and white robes conduct this ceremony.
 Each pandit or saint takes up a specific spot in the Ghat and start the ritual by offering flowers to the river.
 The ritual includes many oil lamps like snake hood lamp which are waved in a synced motion.
 Conch shells are blown during the ceremony too.
 Yak tail fans and peacock feather fans are also waved during the ceremony.
 The priests end the ceremony by pouring a bowl of water into the river.

 In the early morning, enjoy boat ride across the river Ganges.
 Visit the numerous temples alongside river Ganga and get a closer view of Hinduism being in Varanasi.
 Observe the daily life of the natives.
 Take a walk in the narrow street of Varanasi (Old Varanasi).
-After visits transfer to the Airport for flight to Varanasi leaving at 1635 hrs and arriving in Delhi at 1825 hrs.
-While driving for Airport visit the Sarnath.
-Arrive in Delhi and connect for your international flight.
+After visits leave for Bodhgaya by surface, a journey of about 8hrs.
+Arrive and check-in at the hotel.
+Overnight at the hotel.

 Sunrise boat ride on Ganga in Varanasi is a memorable experience and not to be missed.
 It gives a glimpse of morning life along the ghats in Varanasi.
 If you are lucky you can see stunning views of sun rising in the eastern horizon.

 These boats are slow moving ones with oars.
 Each boat has a boat man and his assistant.
 They move very slowly and help you to see stunning sun rise over the horizon with Ganga in the foreground, the panoramic views of ghats and the morning life on ghats closely.